 01 Dec How a 5000 year old philosophy can help your 21st century health practice

-In our first six months, 37 physiotherapists, yoga teachers, occupational therapists and other health practitioners from three states in Australia and New Zealand have completed the 2.5-day Yoga for Pain Preliminaries Training.
+In our first six months, 37 physiotherapists, yoga teachers, occupational therapists and other health professionals from three states in Australia and New Zealand completed the 2.5-day Yoga for Pain Preliminaries Training.

 What exactly can you expect in this course, and how can it help your work as a health care provider?

 Persistent pain is a tricky thing to treat for many health professionals.
 Pain is a personal experience, the cause often unknown and symptoms non-specific.
 Persistent pain affects someone’s mind as much as their body.

 Yoga, as a philosophy as well as exercise, can help.
 Through health programs we have designed for individuals, I’ve seen people with pain feel more at home in their body, and happier in themselves.

 Along the way I’ve also realised how beneficial a yoga practice is for health professionals who work with those in pain.
 That’s why I designed Yoga for Pain Practitioner Training to show yoga as both therapy and enabling practice.

 Speaking the right language

 Many people are convinced pain is inevitable and permanent.
 In Yoga for Pain Practitioner Training we learn to help someone examine their beliefs so they feel encouraged to do what is best for them.
 We practice using the confident language of the health professional, precise techniques of the yoga teacher, and caring approach of the educator to find different ways to begin a conversation.

 This opens the doorway for your client to shift from seeking a quick fix to considering a longer term approach to their health care.